jac459/yamaha-musiccast/README.md

 a) Rename the Device in the NEEO App (this will not affect the Names in "MusicCast Link")\
 b) Rename the Room in the official Yamaha MusicCast App and repeat the Discovery Process starting at Step 7.

+Note: The Driver will be installed for the specific Device selected.
+If you have multiple Devices you can install all of them one after the other.

 ### Notable Features/ Shortcuts of the Driver
 Use Your NEEO App to add whatever Shortcuts you need to a Recipe.
 However the following Features deserve a special mentioning and some extra explanation.